Euro 2020: Everything you need to know about the draw | DW | 22.11.2019

 Due to political tensions between some of the participating nations, UEFA has ruled out clashes between some teams.
 Ukraine, for example, is currently at war with Russia and would not have to play Russia in Saint Petersburg should the scenario arise.
 Should Kosovo qualify for the tournament, they would not have to face Russia, Serbia or Bosnia-Herzegovina due to political conflicts.

 This is because Serbia doesn't recognize the independence of its former province Kosovo, nor does Russia, which has close political ties with Belgrade.
-Bosnia-Herzegovina is made up of two entities, including the mainly Serb Republika Srpska, which would block any attempt by the central government in Sarajevo to recognize Kosovo.
+Bosnia-Herzegovina is made up of two entities, including the mainly Serb Republika Srpska, which is also has close ties to Serbia.

 However, these "forbidden" games are only actually banned at the group stage, in the knockout phase, theoretically all pairings are possible at all venues.
 But it seems highly unlikely that Ukraine would be forced to play a round-of-16 match in St. Petersburg, for example.
 If such a situation arises, the UEFA Emergency Panel, a five-member committee headed by UEFA President Aleksander Ceferin, has the power to make last-minute changes.